aleph2c/miros/doc/introduction.rst

 In the early 2000s **Dr. Miro Samek** liberated statechart theory from proprietary model-driven software by implementing a statechart framework in c/C++, and then he showed everyone how he did it.
 He wrote two different books and a series of articles.
-Miro Samek took a `code-centric` approach; showing how to build his framework using c/C++ in his code listings.
+Miro Samek took a `code-centric` approach, so that it made sense to people who actually program; showing how to build his framework using c/C++ in his code listings.
 If you were to become confused by a term or a diagram, you could just look at his working code and see what he meant.

 As a firmware developer, Dr. Samek ran into the tight memory and processing constraints that confine a developer while they write code for small processors.